-The development phase will encompass 2010 to and 2016 and will focus on fully implementing the policies and procedures defined in the Start-up phase, revising them as experience dictates, and moving into the routine development and publication of the series of theme-based web portals. [obtain needed funding]
+The development phase will encompass 2010 to and 2016 and will focus on fully implementing the policies and procedures defined in the Start-up phase, revising them as experience dictates, and moving into the routine development and publication of the series of theme-based web portals.
+An important function for the Monitoring Council during this phase will be to identify funding sources and obtain needed funding. [say more??]